clari3d/positions/readme.md

 - C-xjr: remove all the stored positions
 - C-xjs: store the current cursor position
 - C-xjl: list all the positions"

+# Author

+Positions is edited by Clari3D (https://www.clari3d.com) thats also edits the famous Clari3D viewer for Linux, Macos, Windows and Web.